tripleNull/polybarscripts/README.md

-# polybarscripts
+# Dependencies
-Scripts being used for polybar
+Font Awesome - To display the Bitcoin glyph.

-# known bugs
+Coinbase python API - To pull down current Bitcoin price.
+Clone this from the official github repository rather than installing via pip, this will avoid issues with older iterations of the API.

-~~prices-polybar.py - Will intermittently show a user warning complaining about the API version missing from the header.
-Need to fix this.~~ Fixed as of commit c1dc3b0
+# FYI
 prices-polybar-module.txt - Need to have font awesome installed for this to display correctly.
 Edit the format-prefix attribute to remove the glyph if necessary.